creharmony/node-etsy-client/README.md

 }
 doIt();
 ```
-You could play mocha tests to get more examples (cf. next section).
+You could play Mocha tests to get more examples (cf. next section).

 You could avoid using environment variable by using constructor options:
 ```